tomasherceg/dotvvm-docs/Pages/advanced-application-insights.md

 ## Application Insights

+> This feature is available in DotVVM 1.1.5 and higher.

 [Application Insights](https://azure.microsoft.com/en-us/services/application-insights/) is a service for web developers which helps to monitor a live web application.
 It automatically collects issues and telemetry of the application and sends them to the Microsoft Azure portal where the information can be analyzed.

 **DotVVM** supports this service and tracks some additional telemetry which it collects during the processing of a HTTP request.